Beginner Photography – Quick Start Guide

 The rule of thirds teaches you to split your picture area into thirds vertically and horizontally.
 Where those imaginary lines cross or lay is often the best place to position your subject.
 You can also place the secondary subject at the opposite third for balance.

 Using this rule of thirds will generally give you the most pleasing layouts, but these rules can be broken.
-Your compositional ability and creativity will generally improve with practice and study although it does appear that certain people have a greater natural ability.
+As you continue to learn photography, your compositional ability and creativity will generally improve with practice and study although it does appear that certain people have a greater natural ability.

 BRINGING IT ALL TOGETHER

-Starting out in photography can seem daunting but the above information contains all you need to know to get the ball rolling.
+When it comes to photography for beginners, everything you need to learn can seem daunting but the above information contains all you need to know to get the ball rolling.
 Having this knowledge will ensure that you not only master the basics but have the skills to progress and confidently take creative control of your photography.

 Download a copy of the Manual Photography Cheat Sheet - Infographic.